ICI3D/MMED/mentor_prep.md

 CHECK Participant preparation updates, DataCamp

 (1) Programming: We will continue to work via RStudio and the Git command line.
 We will have participants take DataCamp courses on Intro to R in advance of the workshop, and Intro to Git before group projects.
 You have been given DataCamp accounts and can see the online courses there.
-Please familiarize yourself with Git or R if you are not already so you can help students.
-As a reminder – please check the 2018 Clinic preparation that was required by the 2018 participants (http://www.ici3d.org/MMED/preparation/)
+Please refresh your knowledge of Git and R so you will be ready to help students.
+You can refer to the Clinic preparation information (http://www.ici3d.org/MMED/preparation/)

 CHECK Presentation date (Jun 1 is not Friday ☺)